dangrasso/oda-crawler/README.md

 We could also add some/all of these as args.

 ### Save / Resume feature
 The state (frontier/visited/collected trio) could be saved to disk and loaded.
-This would allow different runs to build on each other's progress.
+This would allow a user to pause and resume progress.
-I started adding the saving part, but skipped the loading one.
+I implemented the saving part for debugging reasons, but skipped the loading.